 Secondly, are you just working all hours because you feel obliged to?
 Be strict with yourself and stick to regular working hours, i.e. 9 am-5 pm.
 And if you really must work out-of-hours, limit yourself to one hour of overtime.
 Don't underestimate the importance of downtime.
 You have to recharge your batteries; otherwise, you'll suffer burnout, and then you won't be able to do any work at all.

 You've launched your business, got your website out there and contacted nearby agencies to offer your support – only to find that your local area is saturated with freelancers, providing the same services.
 You're struggling to infiltrate the market, and no one wants to hire you because they've already got the support they need.

 When your local market is saturated with other freelancers, the best thing to do is analyse the competition and see what you could be doing that others aren't offering.
 Is there anything bespoke you could do?
 Provide that specific service and shout about it.
 Or you could run a unique offer that allows people to try you out for a discount price.

 Also, make sure you go to local networking events.
 Be friendly, go without expectations and arm yourself with business cards.
 Just because people use other freelancers, it doesn't mean they'll stick with them forever.

-If none of these ideas work, consider expanding your geographical location and look at markets in neighbouring cities, counties or regions.
+If none of these ideas works, consider expanding your geographical location and look at markets in neighbouring cities, counties or regions.